 CONTINUE DIPPING until the chocolate becomes too thick to use.
 If there is enough left, scrape down the sides and repeat the melting process.
 Chocolate left at the end may be used for nut clusters or pour onto wax paper to harden for eating or later use.
 When the chocolate covered candies cool, they should be stored in a cool dry place; never exposed to direct sunlight.
 Pack in layers separated with wax paper.

-Melted chocolate chips with shortening serves as the dipping chocolate for these peanut butter balls.
+Melted chocolate chips with shortening serves as the chocolate coating for these peanut butter balls.

 Combine and mix the butter, peanut butter, vanilla and sugar with (clean) hands; mixture is stiff.